prayagupa/service-monitor-event-driven/README.md

 ```

-- http://localhost:9000/health` publishes a `CheckHealthCommand`, in response to which
+- `http://localhost:9000/health` publishes a `CheckHealthCommand`, in response to which
 `HealthCheckMonitor` publishes `ServiceStatusEvent` which would be `Running` or `Stopped`, `Starting`.

-- then there's another Actor which consumes the service statuses and responds to UI.
+- then there's another `Actor` which consumes the `ServiceStatuse`s and responds to UI.
 Right now it just prints on console, but the goal is to make UI to continiously get those events.